celsworth/lxp-bridge/README.md

 ## Installation

-A range of binaries are provided on the [Releases](https://github.com/celsworth/lxp-bridge/releases) page (if you're unsure which you need, start with `uname -m`), otherwise you can compile it yourself.
-It's written in Rust.
+A range of binaries are provided on the [Releases](https://github.com/celsworth/lxp-bridge/releases) page (if you're unsure which you need, check the [faq](doc/faq.md)), otherwise you can compile it yourself.

+Installation is not trivial but hopefully these steps will get you going:

   1. [Install Rust](https://www.rust-lang.org/tools/install)
   1. `git clone https://github.com/celsworth/lxp-bridge.git`
   1. `cd lxp-bridge`
-  1. `cargo build`
+  1. `make`
-  1. Look in `target/` for the binary, or `cargo run` it.
+  1. `sudo make install` will install the binary to `/usr/local/bin/lxp-bridge`
+  1. `sudo mkdir /etc/lxp-bridge`
+  1. `sudo cp config.yaml.example /etc/lxp-bridge/config.yaml`
+  1. Edit /etc/lxp-bridge/config.yaml to suit your configuration
+  1. Use [systemd/lxp-bridge.service](systemd/lxp-bridge.service) to get it running:
+    1. `sudo cp systemd/lxp-bridge.service /etc/systemd/system`
+    1. `sudo systemctl daemon-reload`
+    1. `sudo systemctl start lxp-bridge`

 Alternatively you can try running it in Docker: